f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab5.rst

 In addition, there is an "Active Bonus" value that is added to the **Active** device, preventing a race-condition of both devices having the same score when all HA objects are "up."

-The Active Bonus is added for two reasons:
+.. note:: The Active Bonus is added for two reasons:
   * To prevent an active-active split-brain scenario
   * To allow the active device to stay active in specific use cases.

 One use-case is: